Zoha/laravel-meta/readme.md

 ```
 @return : `setMeta` returns **true** if it is successful.
 Otherwise it will return **false**

-or instead of this method, you can set meta using **meta property** like this :
+Or instead of this method, You can set meta using **meta property** like this :
 ```PHP
 $post->meta->key = 'value';
 $post->meta->save();